SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

          	 child properties first, then prototype properties.

 - **`Object.keys`**
-  Static method that returns the object's keys as array.
+  Static method that returns the object's keys as array and apparently **does not return the keys of an object's prototype**.

 **Note**: While modern JS, starting at ES6+ iterates an Object in a predictable pattern based on some rules,
            we should usually **not rely on these rules and should not depends on it** !